 Summing up the numbers

-A bunch of random responses gathered in one place means nothing, right?
+A bunch of random responses gathered in one place without the proper data analysis means nothing, right?
 So, as the first step of your survey data analysis, you need to turn random responses into numbers.

 This first step doesn’t involve any complex mathematical operations, basically, it comes down to summing the numbers and percentages.
 Or if you’re using LeadQuizzes to conduct surveys, it comes down to reviewing the calculations that are already done for you.